kirst817/pirates/README.md

 # pirates

-Pirates is a project that combines angular on the front-end with express on the back-end.
+Pirates is one of our first assignments integrating angular and express.